 So here is the situation, one micro service will be an internal tool which is doing some heavy lifting and then persisting the data in the data base.
 And another micro-service will be a REST interface which will just read the data.
 Is it fine if some one use same database for both of the service?

-Pro-tip: if you answered "No", you're wrong.
-The kicker: If you answered "yes", you're also wrong.
+Pro-tip: if you answered “No”, you’re doing it wrong.
+The kicker: If you answered “yes”, you’re also wrong.

 To understand why, we first need to go back to basics and ask a very simple question: What is a service?
 Mulesoft pithily summarise: